Youth and Vision 2021

 Youth representation in the new Government

 The new Government (restructured in February 2016) includes eight new ministers, five of whom are women.
-The average age of the new ministers in the restructured Cabinet is only 38 years, with the youngest Minister Shamma bint Sohail Faris Al Mazrui, Minister of State for Youth Affairs being only 22 years old.
+The average age of the new ministers in the restructured Cabinet then was only 38 years, with the youngest Minister Shamma bint Sohail Faris Al Mazrui, Minister of State for Youth Affairs being only 22 years old.

 The 13th Cabinet reshuffle in 2017 also included additional young leaders in line with UAE's preparation for centennial plans.